 The protocol requirements for the decommitment of a Resource apply.

-The QSE should report an appropriate Resource Capability (HSL/LSL/HEL/LEL) and Ancillary Service Responsibility in its COP in accordance with the guidelines described in Section 4 below.
-The QSE/CCT Owner for facilities with the ability to interconnect to either ERCOT or another Control Area must assure that the combined commitment of its Generation Resource capacity in each Control Area is not greater than the actual capability of the generation facility.
+The QSE should report an appropriate Resource Capability (HSL/LSL/HEL/LEL) and Ancillary Service Capability in its COP in accordance with the guidelines described in Section 4 below.
+The QSE/CCT Owner for facilities with the ability to interconnect to either ERCOT or another Control Area must assure that the combined commitment of its Resource capacity in each Control Area is not greater than the actual capability of the generation facility.

-RUC-Committed Resources Providing Ancillary Services
+RUC-Committed Resources

 For Resources that are committed in specific hours of an Operating Day by a RUC process for the purpose of meeting ERCOT System capacity requirements, the QSE must report a COP Resource Status of ONRUC or ONOPTOUT in the commitment hours.
-If the resource is a CCGR that was RUC-committed to transition from one On-Line configuration to a different configuration with additional capacity, it may have a non-zero Ancillary Service Resource Responsibility and shall report a COP Resource Status of ONRUC or ONOPTOUT rather than using other online statuses which indicate the resource is providing ancillary services (such as ONREG).
-Other resources RUC-committed for providing capacity must report in its COP an Ancillary Service Resource Responsibility Capacity for each Ancillary Service equal to zero MW.
 Failure to do so will result in the COP update being rejected.

-If the Resource is committed by a RUC process for the purpose of providing a specified Ancillary Service, the QSE must report a Resource Status of ONRUC or ONOPTOUT in the commitment hours.
-In each RUC commitment hour the QSE must report in its COP the commitment specified Ancillary Service Resource Responsibility in the amount specified in the ERCOT RUC commitment.
-Failure to do so will result in the COP update being rejected.
-Resources that receive a RUC instruction to provide an Ancillary Service may not move that Ancillary Service (AS) Responsibility to another Resource or QSE during the RUC commitment period.

 Reliability Must Run Resources